-There are too many things to keep track of and not enough time to do so.
+There are too many things to track and insufficient time to do so.
 Thankfully, personal finance software can make money management significantly more straightforward.
-From forecasting investments into the future to getting out of debt, to creating a spending plan, whatever your need, it's likely to be satisfied by one of the software on this list.
+From forecasting investments into the future to getting out of debt to creating a spending plan, whatever your need, it's likely to be satisfied by one of the software on this list.
 As a quick recap, here are some of the best personal finance software you should consider:

 - 1. ChroniFI

 - 7. Quicken